secretsciencelab/secretcampfire/README.md

 - supports tumblr features like `reblog`, `follow`, `queued posting` and an infinite-scroll `dashboard` feed
 - runs in the cloud using 100% free (but industry-grade) components, so:
   - it costs you nothing to run your blog 24/7 forever
-  - you don't even need a computer to set it up
+  - you don't even need a computer to set it up or run it
 - can never be killed, because you own and control:
   - your blog
   - your blog's content